This guide will show you how to set up a virtual network computing (VNC) system in Coder.

 Click Import Image.

-Once you've imported your image into Coder, you can use it to create an workspace.
+Once you've imported your image into Coder, you can use it to create an environment.

-In the Coder UI, go to the workspace overview page.
-Click New Workspace and choose Custom Workspace
+In the Coder UI, go to the environment overview page.
+Click New Environment and choose Custom Environment

-Provide a Workspace Name, and indicate that your Image Source is Existing.
+Provide an Environment Name, and indicate that your Image Source is Existing.

 Select your Image and associated Tag.

-There are two ways you can connect to your workspace:
+There are two ways you can connect to your environment:

-From the workspace overview page, click Add URL
+From the environment overview page, click Add URL

-Provide the Port number that the VNC web client is running on (this information is defined in the image you used to build this workspace).
+Provide the Port number that the VNC web client is running on (this information is defined in the image you used to build this environment).